 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
-The Royal Berkshire NHS Foundation Trust has a zero tolerance approach to any form of modern slavery.
-We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the organisation or our supply chain.
+The Royal Berkshire NHS Foundation Trust has a zero-tolerance approach to any form of modern slavery.
+We will ensure that we are not complicit with modern slavery as an employer, either directly or via our supply chains We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the organisation or our supply chain.